Shoestring Jane’s guide to frugal living emphasises essential skills from budgeting to knitting and decorating.…Read More →

-The year ahead could bring more stability for the property market, as the bumper demand caused by the stamp duty holiday will no longer be a factor boosting house purchases.
+The year ahead could bring more stability for the UK housing market, as the bumper demand caused by the stamp duty holiday will no longer be a factor boosting property purchases.

 2021 was the strongest year for mortgage lending since 2007, according to trade association UK Finance.
 This was caused by a combination of factors including the stamp duty holiday, people with more cash savings, and a rethink of where households wanted to live thanks to the pandemic.